usc-caisplusplus/scroll-data-preprocessing/README.md

 - `num_segments`:
     - **-1** → Read all segments from this scroll
     - **n** → Select n random segments from this scroll (Replace **n** with an actual value)
-- `val_seg_mod`: Controls how often a segment is assigned to validation.
+- `validation_segments_mod`: Controls how often a segment is assigned to validation.

 🚨 Important: During data collection, no explicit validation data was specified so by default, everything is saved as training data.
-If needed, adjust `validation_fragment_id` and `val_seg_mod` to designate validation samples.
+If needed, adjust `validation_fragment_id` and `validation_segments_mod` to designate validation samples.

 ### 2️⃣ Training the Model